tinymce/tinymce-docs/advanced/events.md

 * **content** `String` - The HTML content that's being inserted into the editor.
 * **selection** `Boolean` - True/False if the content was inserted at selection or replaced all contents.

-Here is an example of how to alter the contents before it's being inserted into the editor.
+Here is an example of how to alter the contents before inserting into the editor.

 ```js
 tinymce.init({